Image credit: Lange, Dorothea --San Francisco, California. 4/11/42

 NPS Grant #P15AP00131

-The third grant effective February 2015 through August 2018, the Japanese American Internment Sites: A Digital Archive, is a selection of material from the ten individual internment camps within the Japanese American Evacuation and Resettlement Records (BANC MSS 67/14 c).
-The records represent the official documentation of the U.S. War Relocation Authority, created to assume jurisdiction over the Japanese and Japanese Americans.
+The third grant, effective February 2015 through August 2018, the Japanese American Internment Sites: A Digital Archive, resulted in the digitization of nearly 145,000 pages of material from the ten individual internment camps within the Japanese American Evacuation and Resettlement Records (BANC MSS 67/14 c).
+The records represent the official documentation of the U.S. War Relocation Authority (WRA), created to assume jurisdiction over the internment of Japanese and Japanese Americans in the United States during WWII.
 During its existence from March 1942 to 1946, the WRA controlled the administration of the relocation centers, administered an extensive resettlement program, and oversaw the details of the registration and segregation programs.

 Bancroft collections are digitized in accordance with imaging and metadata standards to preserve information for future generations of researchers and students.
 Image production conformed to the Federal Agencies Digitization Guidelines Initiative (FADGI) Technical Guidelines for Digitizing Cultural Heritage Materials.